How To Invest in Cryptocurrencies: The Ultimate Beginners Guide

 The former only crypto has been Bitcoin.
 Up until late 2016 Bitcoin was the cryptocurrency, and there was not much besides it.
 If you wanted to invest in the success of cryptocurrencies, you bought Bitcoin.
 Period.
 Other cryptocurrencies – called “Altcoins” – have just been penny stocks on shady online-markets, mostly used to keep miner’s GPUs working, pump the price and dump the coins.

 However, this has changed.
-While Bitcoin is still the dominant cryptocurrency, in 2017 it’s share of the whole crypto-market has rapidly fallen from 90 to around 40 percent.
+While Bitcoin is still the dominant cryptocurrency, in 2017 it’s share of the whole crypto-market rapidly fell from 90 to around 40 percent, and it sits around 50% as of September 2018.
 Many people saw this coming as a result of the growing popularity of Ethereum and the ongoing self-tearing of the Bitcoin community over the blocksize issue.
 This again shows that it is important to keep your eyes open and listen to what the communities say.

 If you want to invest in cryptocurrencies, Bitcoin is still a standard item of every portfolio – but it is no longer the onliest asset.
 In every well-balanced crypto-portfolio today you find other coins, like:

 A good starting point to put together your portfolio should be the website coinmarketcap.

 - And more

 Here you see the “market cap” of all relevant nations.
 Market cap means the value of all token available.
 It is not a perfect metric, but likely the best we have to recognize the value of a cryptocurrency.

 If you want to have a balanced portfolio at one point in time, it might be a good strategy to simply reflect the ten most valuable currencies in your portfolio.
 More interesting however is it to take some time, read about those coins, decide, if their vision gets you and make this to the base of your asset selection.

 For example, you’ll find some coins focused on privacy, like: